XPMUser/XPMUser.github.io/README.md

 - Prodigy Insider Preview (Canary Channel) | Coming Soon!

   The lights have now removed the shadows.
 Too many art updates and more walkways!
+The house items are also interactable again.

-Pick any version you want!
+You can choose any version you want!